The Cheech Marin Center for Chicano Art & Culture: Judithe Hernández | Beyond Myself, Somewhere, I Wait for My Arrival

 The retrospective Judithe Hernández: Beyond Myself, Somewhere, I Wait for My Arrival, February 3 – August 4, 2024, showcased work from her more than 50 year artistic career.
 Recurring narratives in the exhibit were the redemption and empowerment of the women portrayed within Hernández's artwork, and the realities and mythologies of Mexican migrant women.
-Her work also examined the legacy of colonization and the US Mexico border and its impact on women and children.
+Her work also examined the legacy of colonization and the U.S. Mexico border and its impact on women and children.
 The exhibition included more than 80 works from her Adam & Eve, Juarez, Mexico, and Colonization series.

 In 1983 Hernández had a one-person exhibit at Cayman Gallery in New York City making her one of the first Chicana artists to have a solo exhibition outside the Western United States.
 She went on to have an international career.
 Hernández was included in the first exhibition of Chicano art in Europe, Les Démons des Anges, and was one of three women featured.

-In 2019 Hernández's seven-story mural La Nueva Reina de Los Ángeles was installed at La Plaza Village, located one block north of El Pueblo de Los Angeles Historical Monument District.
+In 2019 Hernández's seven-story mural La Nueva Reina de Los Ángeles was installed at La Plaza Village, located one block north of El Pueblo de Los Ángeles Historical Monument District.
 The mural installation marked her return as an artistic presence to downtown Los Angeles after a more than 40 year absence.